From Strategy to Enforcement: What the U.S. Is Doing in the Caribbean

 But immigration alone is not a solution.
 The economy of the 21st century will be shaped by automation, robotics, and artificial intelligence, which will boost productivity and decrease the need for certain types of labor while increasing demand for others.
 This means immigration must be managed carefully, not just in terms of volume, but also in terms of composition, balancing birth rates, economic needs, and technological progress.
 When done correctly, immigration can offer both stability and flexibility during times of demographic decline and rapid change.

-Immigration Reform Part 3: The Strategic Imperitive
+Immigration Reform Part 3: The Strategic Imperative

 In Part 2 of this four-part series, we looked at how decades of broken promises, political gamesmanship, and misplaced compassion pushed America’s immigration system to the brink.
 But simply pointing out failures isn’t enough.
 If we want to restore order, public trust, and fairness, we must go beyond slogans and quick fixes.
 We need a strategy, a clear and practical framework that explains not just how we handle immigration, but why.